 This is partly because the two are concerned with many of the same ecommerce functions.
-Take the transportation of finished goods: the supply chain coordinates and executes transportation, while the value chain optimizes while the supply chain is invested in coordinates and executes transportation, the value chain seeks to improve transportation so as to minimize delivery time.
+Take the transportation of finished goods: the supply chain coordinates and executes transportation, while the value chain optimises while the supply chain is invested in coordinates and executes transportation, the value chain seeks to improve transportation so as to minimise delivery time.

 The supply chain and value chain are also easily confused because the two directly affect one another.

-For instance, the supply chain’s performance affects the value chain in that the speed and efficiency of order fulfillment contributes to the value to a product.
-All else held equal, if a customer knows they can get the same product more quickly and cheaply from Company A than Company B thanks to Company A’s optimized supply chain, then Company A offers the customer more value.
+For instance, the supply chain’s performance affects the value chain in that the speed and efficiency of order fulfilment contributes to the value to a product.
+All else held equal, if a customer knows they can get the same product more quickly and cheaply from Company A than Company B thanks to Company A’s optimised supply chain, then Company A offers the customer more value.

 However, as complicated as the pair may be, both the supply chain and the value chain are indispensable to a business’s success.